-Thanks to Grandma's old fashioned pancake recipes, you'll enjoy making a variety of homemade pancakes and toppings.
-There's nothing like a hearty stack of pancakes to brighten the day.
+Thanks to Grandma's quick old fashioned pancake recipes, you can have fun making a variety of homemade pancakes and toppings today.
+There's nothing like a hearty stack of pancakes to brighten any day.

 2 cups whole milk or sour milk